By Stela Grigoras, PhD, Director, Partnership for Every Child, Moldova, and Florence Martin, Director, Better Care Network

 This video provides an overview of the way in which child and youth care workers from the Isibindi program in South Africa are supporting children and families.
 It is produced by the National Association of Child Care Workers and UNICEF.

 Do you have more examples or resources?
-Join the conversation and tweet them using #SSWWeek or send them to email@example.com and the Alliance will share your work with the broader network.
+Join the conversation and tweet them using #SSWWeek or email us with updates and the Alliance will share your work with the broader network.